scds/intro-rdm/intro.md

 nav_order: 2
 ---

+# Best Practices for Managing Data in your Research.

 In this introductory workshop, learn about research data management best practices and how investing a small amount of time in organizing your data now can save you a lot of time and prevent future headaches.
 We will go over  best practices for data planning, storage, organization, preservation, and sharing.

 ## Workshop recording